 - Physical Education – OCR Entry Level Certificate

-- Food Technology – NCFE Level 2 V Cert in Food and Cookery
+- Food Technology – GCSE or NCFE Level 2 V Cert in Food and Cookery

 - Computing – OCR Level 2 Cambridge Nationals in Creative iMedia